Adrenalin: Fear the Rush: Production

-Originally to be shot in Prague, instead the shoot location was changed when it was decided to use the Croatian production team who previously worked with Pyun on Captain America in 1989.
+Originally to be shot in Prague, the shoot location was changed when it was decided to use the Croatian production team who previously worked with Pyun on Captain America in 1989.
 The shoot was scheduled for 16 days and Lambert worked for 10 days.
 Pyun would return to Bratislava to work with the same production team for Omega Doom, Crazy Six and the Urban trilogy.

 Stylistically, Pyun wanted to create a real time experience and shot the film as a news crew might cover a war.
 There was less reliance on narrative and traditional movie plotting, with the film being more akin to a documentary style, where action revealed the story and character.
 Pyun wanted longer takes with less coverage for editing to give the audience a "you-are-there" feeling.

 The film was shot in Bratislava, Slovakia for three weeks, with second unit work in Mostar, Bosnia.
 Star Natasha Henstridge noted the environments were unsavory - "we filming in underground caves and old buildings, some that we weren't even allowed to be in they were so dangerous" - and cold due to being wet, moist and damp.
 Henstridge found it a much more difficult experience than her film debut Species, with "hard work and long hours" as she faced the physical work - "I had to hang from this grate 20 feet in the air.
 I had to climb down wearing all this wiring.
-I got hung from the ceiling." - and even pulled a hamstring following a running sequence.
+I got hung from the ceiling" - and even pulled a hamstring following a running sequence.

 The film was heavily re-edited and reshot under orders of Bob Weinstein of Dimension Pictures.
 The major changes installed by Weinstein were resetting the film from Romania to Boston, U.S.A. and making the virus infection the principal plot device.
 The Romanian flag may still be seen on the characters' uniforms.

 Future Rogue Pictures president, Andrew Rona, supervised the re-edit for Dimension Pictures.
 The rewrites for the reshoots were done by Rand Ravich, who would later create the short lived television series Life.

 Release

 Several versions of the film are in distribution.
 The official US version is 76 minutes long.
 There is a European/UK (Polygram) version that is 102 minutes long.
-Writer/director Albert Pyun has said in interviews that he intends to restore and release a 110 minutes Director's cut of the film.
-This version is set entirely in Romania and has minor virus aspect in plot.
+Writer/director Albert Pyun had stated in interviews that he intended to restore and release a 110 minutes director's cut of the film.
+This version is set entirely in Romania and has minor virus aspect in its plot.